Samoray-l337/terminal-wordle/README.md

-# Python implementation of the populaer game Wordle, Now inside the terminal
+# Python implementation of the populaer game Wordle, now inside the terminal